ethan-deng/Redux-vs-Alt/README.md

 export default AddTodo
 ```

-Alt and Redux is similar in dispatching actions from view but Alt is more straight by using a function call
+Alt and Redux is similar in dispatching actions from views but Alt is more straight by using a function call
 ```
 props.actions.addTodo(input.value)
 ```